deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-15/bb-introducing-url-patterns.md

 * The first segment (Admin) is for the *controller*
 * The second segment (Index) is for the *action*
 * *Routing systems* can understand this because of the *URL pattern* syntax definition: {controller}/{action}
 * The routing system's job is take the incoming request, match the URL to pattern and extracts their values to the segment variable.
-After this process, foward to a route.
+After theses processes, the *routing system* forwards to a route.

 P7====================